Chucklee1/nixos-dotfiles/README.md

 ## TODO:

-- [x] continue to be as indecisive as possible
+- [x] Continue to be as indecisive as possible
-- [ ] find replacement for horrid recursiveMerge in libs.nix
+- [ ] Find replacement for horrid recursiveMerge in libs.nix
+- [ ] Integrate the simpler path-to-attrs function for config use instead of overly-complex module-path-but-modules-dont-align-with-the-file-name current setup
 - [ ] Work on iso image profile for easy booting onto any computer (still thinking of good name)
 - [ ] work on expanding umbra functionality

 ## Want to use my setup?

 - on metal:
     - clone this repo with `git clone https://github.com/Chucklee1/nixos-dotfiles`
     - make sure you are in the repository directory so you can use just
     - format disk: